Summer Undergraduate Research Fellowship (SURF)

 Students who will graduate at the end of the spring semester 2026 are not eligible for this program.
 Participants must be either U.S. citizens or permanent residents of the U.S. or its possessions (NSF requirement).

-During the application process, you will be asked to submit unofficial course transcripts and provide email contact information for one person who can write a letter of recommendation for you.
-Letters of recommendation must be submitted by the application deadline.
+During the application process, you will be asked to submit unofficial course transcripts, CV or resume, and provide email contact information for two persons who can write a letter of recommendation for you.
+Letters of recommendation must be submitted by Friday, February 6, 2026

 Summer Undergraduate Research Fellows will: